HuiLin0220/huilin0220.github.io/_pages/about.md

 ---
 #Senior Research Scientist at OPPO

-Currently, I am working on machine learning and signal processing for <font color=BLUE> wearable </font> health applications, with a focus on blood pressure estimation and hypertension-related risk screening from wrist PPG signals.
+Currently, I am working on representation learning and scalable AI infrastructure at the <font color=BLUE> OPPO US Research Center </font>.
+My work bridges the gap between complex algorithmic research and production-grade systems, focusing on architecting highly efficient deep learning pipelines to extract predictive metrics from highly constrained hardware (such as single-channel wrist PPG signals).
+I also contribute to the deployment of MLOps batch pipelines (Spark/Hive) to optimize multi-stage ranking algorithms for large-scale recommendation engines.

-Ph.D. at the iVPL lab at Northwestern University, supervised by <a href = 'https://scholar.google.com/citations?hl=en&user=aucB85kAAAAJ'> Prof. Aggelos Katsaggelos</a> and <a href = 'https://www.feinberg.northwestern.edu/faculty-profiles/az/profile.html?xid=34612'> Prof. Daniel Kim</a>.
-My research focuses on deep learning and <font color=BLUE> computer vision </font>-based classification, detection, segmentation, and generation in manufacturing and medical imaging.
+I recently completed my Ph.D. at the iVPL lab at Northwestern University, supervised by <a href = 'https://scholar.google.com/citations?hl=en&user=aucB85kAAAAJ'> Prof. Aggelos Katsaggelos</a> and <a href = 'https://www.feinberg.northwestern.edu/faculty-profiles/az/profile.html?xid=34612'> Prof. Daniel Kim</a>.
+My research concentrated on <font color=BLUE> computer vision </font> and <font color=BLUE> sequential time-series analysis </font>, specifically designing self-attention models, YOLO localization pipelines, and unsupervised domain adaptation (UDA) frameworks for high-resolution spatial imaging.

-My first two years were spent studying automatic defect detection and thermal prediction during additive manufacturing; then, I worked on segmentation and <font color=BLUE> unsupervised domain adaptation</font> in MRI, CT, OCT, X-ray, etc. I am proficient in RNN, GRU, GNN, GAN, Transformer, etc.
+Throughout my career, my focus has been on resolving long-tail data imbalances and designing robust validation strategies.
+This work has led to <font color=BLUE> 13 </font> first-author papers,  <font color=BLUE> 1,150+ </font>   citations, and multiple <font color=BLUE> Top-5 global algorithm rankings (MICCAI/ISBI) </font>.
+I am highly proficient in deploying production infrastructure alongside complex architectures, including Transformers, GANs, GNNs, and ResNets.

-Previously, I obtained a master's degree in Mechanical Engineering from Huazhong University of Science and Technology (HUST) in 2019, supervised by <a href = 'http://english.mse.hust.edu.cn/info/1081/2036.htm'> Prof. Bin Li </a> and <a href = 'https://xwcv.github.io/'> Prof. Xinggang Wang</a>.
-I received a Bachelor's degree in Materials Processing and Control Engineering from Qiming College, HUST, in 2016.
+Previously, I obtained a Master’s degree in Mechanical Engineering from Huazhong University of Science and Technology (HUST) in 2019, supervised by <a href = 'http://english.mse.hust.edu.cn/info/1081/2036.htm'> Prof. Bin Li </a> and <a href = 'https://xwcv.github.io/'> Prof. Xinggang Wang</a>, and a Bachelor’s degree in Materials Processing and Control Engineering from Qiming College, HUST, in 2016.

 [Short resume](../assets/pdf/Hui_Lin_CV.pdf)